When we’re younger, we probably think that we’ll make more money when we’re older. Job seniority comes with promotions and raises, right?

 Tackle debt.
 You may have the income now to really attack any student loans or credit card debt that may be lurking.
 Don’t just pay the minimums and keep those balances for decades.
 Get aggressive and knock out high-interest debt now, since later you'll probably be balancing saving for your own retirement and for college if you have kids.

-Keep socking it away.
-You’re probably making exponentially more now than you were 10 years ago, but that means you should be saving more—for retirement!—not treating yourself to all the luxuries in life.
+Keep saving.
+You’re probably making exponentially more now than you were 10 years ago, but that means you should be saving more — for retirement! — not treating yourself to all the luxuries in life.
 “We get to our 30s and suddenly we’re making money, and we’re like, 'I deserve a nice car,’” Lyons Cole says.
 “Be conscious of that psychological effect.
 Sure, you deserve a nice car, but that car doesn’t have to be a BMW.”
-If possible, use this decade to bump your retirement savings up to at least 15% of your income.
+If possible, use this decade to bump your retirement savings.

 When You're in Your 40s and 50s

 Curb overspending.
-“One of the temptations is to keep up with the Joneses and to outsize our lifestyle and go incrementally higher and higher on what we buy,” Kirkpatrick says.
-“That’s human nature, but this is an opportunity for you to lock away a significant amount of wealth, which puts you in a better position to leave the workforce earlier.”
+You may be tempted to keep up with the Joneses and outsize your lifestyle as your salary goes up.
+But this time in your life is an opportunity to lock away a significant amount of wealth, which could put you in a better position to leave the workforce earlier.

 Prioritize retirement.
-Funding your living expenses in retirement should be your most important goal right now, but a lot of people get distracted by college bills—and the feeling that you’re doing well, so you don’t have to save so much toward retirement.
+Funding your living expenses in retirement should be your most important goal right now, but a lot of people get distracted by college bills — and the feeling that you’re doing well, so you don’t have to save so much toward retirement.
 “People are not realistic,” Lyons Cole says.
 “They don’t understand that you can’t write a check to your kid’s college unless your retirement is really, truly on track.”
-You should be saving at least 15% of your income toward retirement—and more if you can swing it, she says.
-Ideally, Lyons Cole would like people to be putting 25% away overall, including retirement, emergency, and general savings.
+Aim for saving at least 15% of your income toward retirement — and more if you can swing it, she says.
+Ideally, Lyons Cole would like people to be putting 25% away overall, including retirement, emergency and general savings.

 Pay off the house.
 The last thing you want to do is enter retirement with a mortgage payment.
 Make it a goal to be done with house payments before you retire.
-One option: Make half a mortgage payment every two weeks—you’ll end up making one full extra payment every year, which will slightly accelerate your payoff schedule.
-“It puts you in a position to have very little or no housing costs outside of your property taxes,” Kirkpatrick says.
+One option: Make half a mortgage payment every two weeks — you’ll end up making one full extra payment every year, which will slightly accelerate your payoff schedule.